huijing/huijing.github.io/_posts/2019-03-05-an-exercise-in-progressive-enhancement.md

 This was a tiny project, but because of how small its scope was, it made it easier for me to dig into what was absolutely neccessary, then figuring out which libraries I needed to help me get the job done.
 (You don't see it but it took me a long time to figure out `koa-views` plus `koa-router` plus `koa-static` working together)

+I found that HTML out-of-the-box takes care of a lot of things when it comes to collecting user inputs from the front-end, which resulted in much less code required.
+This is not to say client-side Javascript is bad, because the experience was smoother (and faster) when I used it for updating content.

 The entire project is up on [Glitch](https://glitch.com/~no-js-no-problem) if you're interested in the full code I used to make the application work.
 Feel free to poke around, remix it and make it better.

 <a href="https://glitch.com/edit/#!/remix/no-js-no-problem">